-Introduction
+1. Introduction

-The study here presented focus on Role Taking, a collaborative learning strategy considered as effective to support learning and participation, both online and in face-to-face educational contexts (De Wever, Schellens, Van Keer, & Valcke, 2008; Strijbos & De Laat, 2010).
-Its effectiveness relies to the possibility to enhance actual collaboration around the assigned tasks, often requesting students to exchange ideas, discuss and debate specific learning issues (Cacciamani, Cesareni, Martini, Ferrini, & Fujita, 2012).
+The study here presented focus on Role Taking, a collaborative learning strategy considered as effective to support learning and participation, both online and in face-to-face educational contexts (De Wever et al., 2008; Strijbos & De Laat, 2010).
+Its effectiveness relies to the possibility to enhance actual collaboration around the assigned tasks, often requesting students to exchange ideas, discuss and debate specific learning issues (Cacciamani et al., 2012).
 As such, Role Taking is deemed to be particularly useful in collaborative online learning in which students are asked to discuss around learning content and produce new knowledge.

-Theoretical framework
+2. Theoretical framework

-In line with the main socio-constructivist theories (Jonassen, 1994; Pontecorvo, Ajello, & Zucchermaglio, 1995; Varisco, 2002) applied to digital environments (Laurillard, 2008; Trentin, 2005; Wenger, 1998), students' interaction needs to be first promoted and then structured according to specific scaffolds.
-Various studies (Cesareni, Cacciamani, & Fujita 2016; Delfino, Manca & Persico, 2006; Sansone, Bortolotti, & Buglass, 2016; Strijbos, Martens, Jochems, & Broers, 2004; Weinberger, Stegman, & Fisher, 2010) have indeed showed that it is not guaranteed that - when involved in collaborative online contexts - students will effectively participate, by providing valid contributions to the group activities.
+In line with the main socio-constructivist theories (Jonassen, 1994; Pontecorvo et al., 1995; Varisco, 2002) applied to digital environments (Laurillard, 2008; Trentin, 2005; Wenger, 1998), students' interaction needs to be first promoted and then structured according to specific scaffolds.
+Various studies (Cesareni et al., 2015; Delfino et al., 2006; Sansone et al., 2016b; Strijbos et al., 2004; Weinberger et al., 2010) have indeed showed that it is not guaranteed that - when involved in collaborative online contexts - students will effectively participate, by providing valid contributions to the group activities.
 Effective and significant collaborative learning requires structured interactions drawn around scripts assigned to students.
-These scripts should be well defined and anchored to precise pedagogical models (Cesareni, Ligorio, & Sansone 2018; Laurillard, 2008; Ligorio & Sansone, 2016).
+These scripts should be well defined and anchored to precise pedagogical models (Cesareni et al., 2018; Laurillard, 2008; Ligorio & Sansone, 2016).

 Many learning strategies proved to be useful to promote active and constructive participation.
 Among them we here focus on Role Taking.
-Literature shows how Role Taking is effective in supporting collaborative knowledge-building and socio-relational processes between group members (De Wever et al., 2008; Sansone, Ligorio, & Dillenbourg, 2011) especially when combined with other strategies such as a specific attention to the characteristics of the assigned task, an appropriate configuration of the digital environment, an adequate composition of the groups.
+Literature shows how Role Taking is effective in supporting collaborative knowledge-building and socio-relational processes between group members (De Wever et al., 2008; Sansone et al., 2011) especially when combined with other strategies such as a specific attention to the characteristics of the assigned task, an appropriate configuration of the digital environment, an adequate composition of the groups.

-In particular, Role Taking is considered as a useful scaffolding tool for effective collaborative learning (De Wever et al., 2008; Ligorio & Sansone, 2016; Strijbos & De Laat, 2010) since it is based on the provision of collaborative scripts; these scripts - or task assignments seems to help students: Taking on duties and responsibilities, optimising and supporting the cognitive and social building of knowledge, and activating different forms of reasoning and interaction.
+In particular, Role Taking is considered as a useful scaffolding tool for effective collaborative learning (De Wever et al., 2008; Ligorio & Sansone, 2016; Strijbos & De Laat, 2010) since it is based on the provision of collaborative scripts; these scripts - or task assignments - seems to help students: taking on duties and responsibilities, optimising and supporting the cognitive and social building of knowledge, and activating different forms of reasoning and interaction.
 Moreover, supporting social interaction through Role Taking seems to assist the acquisition of individual and social agency, enabling every member of the group to participate and grow (Ligorio & Sansone, 2016).
 In this sense, Role taking was used as a powerful strategy in the course here described.
 The course, in fact, is bases on the Trialogical Learning Approach (Paavola & Hakkareinen, 2005) whose main goal is to promote individual and collective agency while students are engaged in the collaborative creation of a shared object.
-According to this theory, a significative learning is only possible when the educational experience is well structured around specific design principles supporting collaboration and a flexible use of mediating tools (Sansone et al., 2016a; Sansone, Cesareni, & Ligorio, 2016; Sansone, Cesareni, Ligorio, M. Bortolotti, & Buglass, 2019).
+According to this theory, a significative learning is only possible when the educational experience is well structured around specific design principles supporting collaboration and a flexible use of mediating tools (Sansone et al., 2016a; Sansone et al., 2019).

-Aims of the study
+3. Aims of the study

 This study aims at exploring students' perceptions about the efficacy of having a role assigned compared to having chosen a role.
-In particular, this paper sets out to identify any possible differences regarding:

-- students' perception of the group collaboration - students' perception of being able to cover the role - students' satisfaction with the learning experience.
+In particular, this paper sets out to identify any possible differences regarding the perception of the group collaboration, and the students' satisfaction with the learning experience.

-Method
+4. Method

+4.1.
 Context and participants